alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2016-04-25-speeding-up-beaker-on-a-mac-using-squidman.md

 tags: puppet beaker
 ---

-_Update: Thanks to [Steven Bambling](https://github.com/smbambling) for pointing out that SquidMan is also available as a Homebrew Cask._

 If you have used Beaker extensively for system testing your Puppet roles and profiles, you will have no doubt had some coffees while waiting for RPMs to download that you may well have downloaded before.

 I was pleasantly surprised to find that setting up a Squid Cache using [SquidMan](http://squidman.net/) on my Mac OS X Yosemite laptop and then having Beaker point at it was fairly straightforward.
 Still, there are a few gotchas to justify a blog post on the subject.